InSyncWithFoo/pyright-for-pycharm/docs/index.md

     Do not install both plugins.
-    While doing so will likely cause no technical issues, their functionality overlaps a lot.
+    While doing so will likely cause no technical issues, their functionalities overlap a lot.

   [1]: https://github.com/InSyncWithFoo/pyright-for-pycharm